So you know some Haskell

 {-# LANGUAGE DataKinds #-}

--- Maybe you need more, but I don't recall.
-Sorry.
+-- Maybe you need more, I don't remember exactly

 data Vec :: Nat -> Type -> Type where